moq-wg/moq-transport/draft-ietf-moq-transport.md

 still delivered in order; this send order only applies to the ordering between objects.

-A sender MUST send each object over a dedicated stream.
+A publisher MUST send each object over a dedicated stream.
 The library should support prioritization ({{priority-congestion}}) such that streams are transmitted in send order.

-A receiver MUST NOT assume that objects will be received in send order, for the following reasons:
+A subscriber MUST NOT assume that objects will be received in send order, for the following reasons:

 * Newly encoded objects can have a smaller send order than outstanding objects.
 * Packet loss or flow control can delay the send of individual streams.
-* The sender might not support stream prioritization.
+* The publisher might not support stream prioritization.

 TODO: Refer to Congestion Response and Prioritization Section for further details on various proposals.